 Each of the Department of State’s business filing document forms contains the statutory perjury statement.

 By submitting a document to the Secretary of State for filing, the individual is affirming several things.
-(This includes affirming the individual belief in good faith, not actual knowledge, that the document “is the act and deed of the person on whose behalf the individual is causing the document to be delivered for filing” and that the document complies with Title 7, C.R.S., laws.
+(This includes affirming the individual’s belief in good faith, not actual knowledge, that the document both “is the act and deed of the person on whose behalf the individual is causing the document to be delivered for filing” and complies with Title 7, C.R.S., laws.

 Legislative changes: Requires revision of section 7-90-301.5, C.R.S.